The Haverford & Record A public archive · updated June 2026

-A public record · 2023–2026
+A documented pattern · 2023–2026

-Haverford College Has a Jewish Problem.
+Haverford College has a Jewish problem.

 F

-2024 ADL Report Card grade
+2024 ADL Campus Antisemitism Report Card grade

 1